stevenchendan/stevenchendan.github.io/source/_posts/Improve-Website-Performance-by-using-bundling-Net-Core-2-1.md

 #### Conclusion

-Please do not remember include your bundle files in your layout file Now you can check from browser if your bundle file works or not.
+Please do remember include your bundle files(e.g. site.min.css or site.min.js ....) in your layout file Now you can check from browser if your bundle file works or not.